 Unlike most artistic purists, Roth never harbored any hangups about selling his work for cash.
 Along with the model cars and mail order t-shirts, Rat Fink and his many friends spent the better part of the ‘60s appearing in comic books, on keychains, skateboards, hats, rings, sweaters, jackets … anything really.
 They even graced the cover of albums for Roth’s band Mr. Gasser and the Weirdos.
 (Check out its best album Hot Rod Hootenany.
 Certifiable heaters on that one.)

 Yet as the rebellious kids of the time grew up and the hot rod era began to wane, so too did the popularity of his characters.
 During the late 1960s to the early ‘70s, Roth would also find himself deep in the trenches of an unsavory side of the outlaw culture.
-He’d have a small stint working on motorcycles at his shop and somehow gets wrapped up with the Hells Angels.
-This is where his history gets a bit murky and falls apart.
+He had a small stint working on motorcycles at his shop and somehow got wrapped up with the Hells Angels.
+This is where his story gets a bit murky and falls apart.
 He lost his family.
 His friends.
 His contract with Revell.
 And his shop.

 Much has been said about his past before all this, too.
 Von Dutch, a longtime collaborator and friend, was openly racist and a violent drunk.
-Some of Roth’s artwork during the Vietnam war (though commonplace for the era) can also be viewed quite unfavorably through a contemporary lens.
+Some of Roth’s artwork during the Vietnam war (though commonplace for the era) are also viewed quite unfavorably through a contemporary lens.

 It may be why he dropped the gig altogether to start a new chapter of his life.
 After closing up his shop and selling all of his custom cars, Roth eventually converts to Mormonism after a friend’s suggestion to take a closer look.
 “I started looking deeper, thinking of things I had done,” he told The Los Angeles Times in 1981.
 “I guess everybody does that around 39 or 40.”